apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/roles.png" alt="Roles" width="450">
 </p>

-To add group enter group name, choose certain action which should be allowed for group and also you can add discrete user(s) (not mandatory) and then click "Create" button.
+To add group enter group name, choose certain action which should be allowed for group and furthermore you can add discrete user(s) (not mandatory) and then click "Create" button.
 After addidng the group it appears on "Manage roles" popup.

 Administrator can remove group or user.
 For that you should only click on bin icon <img src="doc/bin_icon.png" alt="bin" width="15">for certain group or for icon <img src="doc/delete_btn.png" alt="delete" width="13"> for particular user.
 After that hit "Yes" in confirmation popup.